efememdb/EFEMemDB/docs/command-persist.md

 This command will create a **localStorage** key named `efememdb-efs`, which will contain the current list of spaces names.

-For each space name, it will create a **localStorage** key name `"efememdb"`, followed by the "_" (underscore) and the name of space, which will contain the data of all keys and values on such space name.
+For each space name, it will create a **localStorage** key named `"efememdb"`, followed by the "_" (underscore) and the name of space, which will contain the data of all keys and values on such space name.

 These **localStorage** keys will be used by **EFEMem DB** when starts, in order to load automatically the last data persisted.